 The following manuscript was reportedly written by a CIA officer named

-Little is known about King, though reliable sources confirm that
+John Alejandro King.
+Little is known about King, though reliable sources

-he is a male intelligence official who may recently have been the
+confirm that he is a male intelligence official who may recently have

-subject of disciplinary action by the CIA as a result of incidents
+been the subject of disciplinary action by the CIA as a result of

-surrounding efforts by one or more publishing companies to disseminate
+incidents surrounding efforts by one or more publishing companies to

 The manuscript consists of entries in diary form containing King's

-accounts of events and his musings on topics ranging from CIA covert
+accounts of the events in question, along with musings on topics ranging

-operations, to the meaning of life and the universe, to the real nature
+from CIA covert operations to the meaning of life and the universe to

-of the book publishing industry.
-As for how this document was obtained,
+the real nature of the book publishing industry.
+As for how this

-that information must for the moment remain classified.
+document was obtained, that information must for the moment remain

-Literary agents wishing to inquire about publishing King's manuscript
+Literary agents wishing to inquire about publishing this manuscript are

-are advised not to bother contacting the author via his website, or
+advised not to bother contacting the author via his website

 *